Hone logo

 Problems

-Lambda functions, also known as anonymous functions, are a concise way to define small, single-expression functions in Python.
-They are particularly useful for scenarios where you need a simple function for a short period, often as an argument to higher-order functions like map(), filter(), or sorted().
-This challenge will test your understanding and ability to effectively use lambda functions.
+Lambda functions, also known as anonymous functions, are a concise way to create small, single-expression functions in Python.
+They are particularly useful for short operations that you don't want to define as full-fledged functions, often used with functions like map, filter, and sorted.
+This challenge will test your understanding of lambda functions and their practical application.

 Problem Description